microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_helm/_index.md

     > **Disclaimer: For the purpose of this guide, notice how the "*git-poll-interval 3s*" is set.
 The 3 seconds interval is useful for demo purposes since it will make the git-poll interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min)**

-* Once the script will complete its run, you will have 2 GitOps configuration created and all the resources deployed in your Kubernetes cluster. **Note:** that it takes few min for the configuration change it's Operator state status from "Pending" to Install.
+* Once the script will complete its run, you will have 2 GitOps configuration created and all the resources deployed in your Kubernetes cluster. **NOTE:** that it takes few min for the configuration change it's Operator state status from "Pending" to Install.

     ![New GitOps configurations](./08.png)